Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 2. Scan for Certifications

-- Good signs: NSF Certified for Sport, Informed Choice, Clean Label Project.
+- Good signs: NSF Certified for Sport, Informed Choice, Clean Label Project Purity Award.

-- These don’t guarantee zero metals, but they show the brand is at least investing in external quality checks.
+- These don't guarantee zero metals, but they show the brand is investing in external quality checks.

 3. Check the Protein Source

-- Safest starting point: whey isolate or whey blend from a known brand (MuscleTech, Dymatize, Body Fortress, Optimum Nutrition).
+- Safest starting point: whey isolate or whey blend from a known brand (MuscleTech, Dymatize, Body Fortress, Optimum Nutrition, Levels).

 - Higher-risk starting point: pea + rice plant blends, especially chocolate flavor and giant servings.